Advertiser Disclosure

 Even so, the most seasoned points enthusiasts love keeping this card in their arsenal.

-One of the things that make this credit card exceptional is the fact that its welcome offer is consistently awesome — with a bit of monthly spending after opening the card, you’ll see a massive pop in your point balance.
+One thing that makes this credit card exceptional is its welcome offer, which is consistently awesome.
+With a bit of monthly spending after opening the card, you’ll see a massive pop in your point balance.

-In addition, the Chase Sapphire Preferred card has an awesome 10% points bonus (calculated based on the total dollar amount spent after every card anniversary).
+In addition, the Chase Sapphire Preferred card has an incredible 10% points bonus (calculated based on the total dollar amount spent after every card anniversary).

 Remember, we value Ultimate Rewards points at around 2 cents each, which means that on your 2x travel and 3x dining purchases, you’d earn a 4.2% to 6.2% return on spending.
-On Lyft purchases and Chase Ultimate Rewards travel that earn 5x points, after the 10% anniversary bonus, you’d earn a whopping 10.2% return on your spending!
+On Lyft purchases and Chase Travel that earn 5x points, after the 10% anniversary bonus, you’d earn a whopping 10.2% return on your spending!

 The Chase Sapphire Preferred card also offers a complimentary DoorDash DashPass subscription.
-If activated by December 31, 2024, the subscription is active for at least 1 year up until December 31, 2025.
-If activated during the 2024 calendar year, the subscription will be valid for 1 year from the date of activation.
+If activated by December 31, 2024, the subscription would be active for at least 1 year up until December 31, 2025.

-There are no foreign transaction fees, and you’ll have the ability to flexibly redeem your points with transfer partners like United MileagePlus and World of Hyatt.
+There are no foreign transaction fees, and you can redeem your points flexibly with transfer partners like United MileagePlus and World of Hyatt.

 Lastly, the Chase Sapphire Preferred card offers essential purchase protection, extended warranty protection, and zero fraud liability to round out the main benefits.